Travel to the UK during Covid-19: What you need to know before you go - KVIA

 Residents of England are permitted to stay overnight elsewhere in the country (in groups of up to six, or a larger group if all those present are from no more than two households) in self-contained accommodation, such as private holiday lets.
 Hotels, hostels and B&Bs are also permitted to reopen in England.

-Travel within England is permitted, as is travel abroad in line with the traffic light system outlined above.
+Travel within the UK is allowed, as is travel abroad, in line with the traffic light system outlined above.

-June 21 was originally scheduled as the day when people in England could return to more of a pre-pandemic life — with nightclubs potentially reopening, and larger events returning.

-This date was pushed back to July 19.
-Prime Minister Boris Johnson has since confirmed this date is due to go ahead.

 On July 19, English rules regarding social distancing, face masks and limits on gatherings are set to be removed.

-The government says the 1 meter rule will remain at the border in order to manage the risk of variants.
+The government has also said the one-meter rule will remain at the border in order to manage the risk of variants.

-There will be a final review of the data next week to confirm.
+While the legal requirements on face masks will be lifted, Prime Minister Boris Johnson said that “we expect and recommend that people wear a face covering in crowded and enclosed spaces where you come into contact with those you don’t normally meet, such as on public transport.”

+London Mayor Sadiq Khan has asked Transport for London (who manage the city’s transport network, including the Tube) to continue to mandate travelers wear face masks after July 19, unless they’re medically exempt.

 - Wales